mangopop/queue/readme.md

 To manage scripts you can use the script to run multiple workers or

-install supervisord to handle process multiple process via it's config file. http://supervisord.org/installing.html
+install supervisord to handle process multiple processes via it's config file. http://supervisord.org/installing.html

 you can put this file in the same directory as the supervisord is run from

-commands:
-start supervisord -> supervisord -d manage processes -> supervisorctrl

-when in supervisorctrl:
-start worker:worker_01
-stop worker:worker_01
-start all
-stop all
-reload (if you change the conf) restart update (if you change the conf)

 supervisord.conf:
 [program:worker]